 Textured cardboard.
 May be placed inside the chick housing area to provide a solid standing surface for chicks.

-3" x 5" card affixed to the exterior of the cage.
+3"x 5" index card affixed to the exterior of the cage that includes identifying information for the animals housed within.
 Cage cards may be white, yellow, pink, blue.

-- Yellow cards indicate litter births, litter weaning and pup deaths.
+- Yellow cage cards indicate breeding cages.
+Info includes litter birth dates, litter weaning dates, and pup deaths.

-- Pink cage cards refer to a weaned female litter or female animals.
+- Pink cage cards are on cages of weaned female litters or female animals.

-- Blue cage cards refer to a weaned male litter or male animals.
+- Blue cage cards are on cages of weaned male litters or male animals.

 A large glass or plastic bottle.